Brew tips and recipes

 2. Don't pack too tight–lightly compact your coffee into the portafilter, but if you press it too hard the water wont be able to extract and move through the coffee well.
 This is one element to play around with to get it just right.
 Be sure to take notes!

-3. Brew–the total brew time should only take XX seconds.
+3. Brew–the total brew time should take approx 25 seconds (end when the stream color turns blond).
+Taste and assess.
 If the coffee takes longer to brew, either the grind is too fine, or the coffee is too tightly packed in.
 If it comes out too fast, the grind is too coarse, or its not packed enough!

 4. Recipes!
 Espresso is fun to try out different flavor combinations with different recipes!
 A classic is paired with frothed milk, but you can also pair with a tonic in the summer, and various simple syrups for a little sweetness.
 It is also delicious poured over vanilla ice cream for an Affogato!